 Mont Blanc hiking tour – Southern Half helps you realise that rite of passage that you felt you just had to achieve, irrespective of your age, before you move onto the next goal on life’s wish-list.
 Can I do it?
 Yes, you can!
 The TMB attracts all sorts of people and some have never been on a walking holiday in their lives.
 Such is the trail’s magnetic attraction, some punters simply loose their common sense.
 You, of course, do not fit that mold.

-However, should I do it after walking The Enlightened Traveller’s main TMB mini-Tour?
+However, should I do it after walking The Enlightened Traveller’s northern TMB mini-Tour?
 Yes, we believe you should – unless, of course, you plan to walk the whole tour with us in one go.
 Why?
 Two reasons: firstly, it’s more difficult [‘challenging’ as opposed to ‘quite challenging’]; secondly, it takes you into more remote and rugged areas, with the attendant dynamics.
 In fact, we recommend you read these tour details in conjunction with those contained in our [Courmayeur to Chamonix] TMB mini-tour.

 No healthy and relatively-fit person should feel that the TMB is beyond them – it most certainly isn’t.
 So long as your detailed arrangements are made by experts, and you’re not having to worry about where to eat and sleep, nor navigational issues, the day’s walking becomes sheer enjoyment – including the ascents and descents, which you have plenty of time to negotiate at your own pace.”